ada-ros/tutorial-aeic21/Exercises.md

 to develop ROS2 packages in C, C++ or Python.
 Subsequently, we will set up the Ada-specific environment.

-Remember that this tutorial has been designed to be carried out on Ubuntu 20.04 LTS.
+This tutorial has been designed to be carried out on Ubuntu 20.04 LTS.

-### ROS2 setup
+### 0.1 ROS2 setup

 The simplest way of setting up ROS2 in Ubuntu is from binary packages.
-Follow the instructions at https://docs.ros.org/en/foxy/Installation/Ubuntu-Install-Debians.html, which are summarized below:
+Follow the instructions at https://docs.ros.org/en/foxy/Installation/Ubuntu-Install-Debians.html, which are summarized here:

 1. Ensure your system locale supports UTF-8 (`locale` command).
 1. Install pre-requisite packages: